 Comprehensive Company Financial Data

-Bloomberg Terminal provides access to full financial statements for a wide array of public and private companies.
+Bloomberg Terminal provides access to full financial statements for a wide array of public, and to a lesser extent, private companies.
 It provides historical and forward-looking data (such as revenue, margins, EPS, cash flow, etc.), as well as customizable time series for trend analysis and modeling.
 This data can also be easily exported to Excel for valuation or ratio analysis.
 However, coverage and depth can vary significantly for early-stage private companies, where strategic relevance often matters more than historical financials.

 Real-Time Qualitative Insights